TNuzzi/wriststrap/README.md

 Simply unzip the Glyph libraries in the `wriststrap/themes/wriststrap/assets` and name the directories appropriately (the name of the library all lower case, no version numbers just the name).
 The framework will reference these locations for the images.

 **NOTE** for Glyphish remame subdirectory from `PNG Icons` to just `icons`.

+**NOTE 2** The Glyphish entries are not automatically put in the theme app.tss file.
+You will need to copy 1 or more entries from `wriststrap/themes/wriststrap/styles/glyphish.tss` to the theme or application `app.tss` file.

 Titianium studio should look like this: